 Finding new things to do can help seniors want to get out and socialize with more people.
-A new hobby requires learning and cognitive thinking, which alone is a great exercise for seniors.
-In addition, seniors may need to gather new information from others with the same hobby, which provides another way for seniors to meet others and socialize.
+A new hobby requires learning and cognitive thinking, which alone is an excellent exercise for seniors.
+In addition, seniors may need to gather further information from others with the same hobby, which provides another way for seniors to meet others and socialize.

-Most hobbies aren’t limited to specific age groups, which can expand an older adult’s social circle beyond the friends and family they already are familiar with.
-Having new sources of excitement can also stop a loved one’s descent into social isolation.
+Most hobbies aren't limited to specific age groups, expanding an older adult's social circle beyond the friends and family they already are familiar with.
+Having new sources of excitement can also stop a loved one's descent into social isolation.

 6. Explain Social Apps and Technology